ryansobol/eslint-config-ryansobol/README.md

 ### 5.7.0

-Updated ESLint to 1.8 and added the new rules.
+Updated `eslint` dependency to 1.10 and `eslint-plugin-react` dependency to 3.11, and added the new rules introduced up that point.

 ### 5.6.1